dosyago/devtoolium/README.md

-# SERENADE - SEcure *REmote-'N'-Authenticated* DEvTools
+# Serenade - Secure Remote and Authenticated DevTools

 **Collaborate on Bugs Using Chrome DevTools remotely over a Secure Proxy from Any Browser**